SmartekWorks/smartekworks.github.io/swat/ref_web_operation.md

 Using Variable
 ---

 You can set a variable in format of `{var}` in the parameter data field to separate the data and scenario.
 All variables in a scenario/flow except those set by **Set Value**, **API Call** operation will become parameters of the scenario/flow.
+The variable set by **Set Value**, **API Call** operation obtains the value from the system operation in execution, so it doest not need outside data source.

 Attention: The format of `{var}` is planned be changed to `@(var)` in the next update.

-Note: The variable set by **Set Value**, **API Call** operation obtains the value from the system operation in execution, so it doest not need outside data source.

 Using variable should conform to the following rules: